SirAnimesh/Blues/Readme.md

 * No unit testing
 * Can't be hosted remotely (missing configuration bits)
 * Should provide a `dockerfile` to obviate the need for [pre-run setup](how-to-run-the-program).

+### Third-party code
+* Used the [`ws`](https://github.com/websockets/ws) library for writing a websockets server.
+Mozilla recommends this library.
+Client-side uses native `Websocket` API.
+* Used [`amqplib`](http://www.squaremobius.net/amqp.node/channel_api.html) for working with RabbitMQ.
+RabbitMQ docs recommend this library.

+Except this, I've written all the code, both client-side and server-side, myself.

 ### Solution Architecture
 ![Architecture](client/assets/images/Architecture.png)